Distribution

 • To develop and expand audiences for Canadian independent film

-If you are a venue looking to rent a film please consult our online Distribution Catalogue.
+If you are looking to rent a film, please consult our online Distribution Catalogue.
 We suggest contacting us at least 2 -3 weeks ahead of your screening date.
 Please note we charge a $25 rush fee for any urgent requests.

-If you are an individual, community group or educational Institutional looking to purchase a film please consult our online DVD store.
+If you are an individual, community group, or educational institution looking to purchase a film, please consult our online DVD store.

 If you are a filmmaker looking to place your film with us please read Distribute Your Film with Us to learn more and use our online Submission Form to easily submit your film to us.